etchichury/trust/README.md

 # Trust (TCP RUST)

-This is a simple implementation of the TCP protcol in [Rust](https://www.rust-lang.org/).
+This is a simple implementation of the TCP protocol in [Rust](https://www.rust-lang.org/).

 ## Description